 Prelude to War

-The Seven Years War was fought between England and France from 1754 – 1763 and took place across the world including the 13 original colonies.
+The Seven Years' War was fought between England and France from 1754 - 1763 and took place across the world, including the 13 original colonies.
 This war would come to be known as the French and Indian War in America.
 The fighting was fierce, but the British emerged victorious after a victory at the Battle of Quebec.
-Victory was not all that the British had acquired.
+The victory was not all that the British had acquired.
 They also acquired a large amount of debt that put a heavy burden on their citizens.
-After much deliberation on how to pay off the debt the British Parliament decided to begin to tax their colonies.
+After much deliberation on how to pay off the debt, the British Parliament decided to begin to tax their colonies.

 The Beginning of the American Revolutionary War

-After the Powder Alarm the provincial militia organized élite units that would muster at a minute’s notice and called them minutemen.
-On April 18, 1775 these minutemen would be tested in battle when General Gage organized a march to Concord with the mission to remove ammunition.
-However, news of the mission was leaked to Joseph Warren and the provincials were alerted when Paul Revere, William Dawes, and Samuel Prescott alarmed the countryside.
-The minutemen and local militia mustered and the British were confronted by a handful of these men in Lexington.
-Major John Pitcairn lost control of his men and a shot was fired.
-The shot became known as the shot fired around the world and it recorded as the first shot of the American Revolutionary War.
+After the Powder Alarm, the provincial militia organized élite units that would muster at a minute's notice and called them minutemen.
+On April 18, 1775, these minutemen would be tested in battle when General Gage organized a march to Concord with the mission of removing ammunition.
+However, news of the mission was leaked to Joseph Warren, and the provincials were alerted when Paul Revere, William Dawes, and Samuel Prescott alarmed the countryside.
+The minutemen and local militia mustered, and the British were confronted by a handful of these men in Lexington.
+Major John Pitcairn lost control of his men, and a shot was fired.
+The shot became known as the shot fired around the world, and it was recorded as the first shot of the American Revolutionary War.
 The war had begun.

 Siege of Boston

-After the expedition to Concord militia from surrounding areas including many from Connecticut, Rhode Island, and New Hampshire placed Thomas Gage and his British Army under siege within the peninsula of Boston.
-General Artemis Ward was the commanding officer during the siege but was not the only officers present.
+After the expedition to Concord, militia from surrounding areas, including many from Connecticut, Rhode Island, and New Hampshire, placed Thomas Gage and his British Army under siege within the peninsula of Boston.
+General Artemis Ward was the commanding officer during the siege but was not the only officer present.
 Officers John Stark, William Prescott, Israel Putnam, and Nathanael Greene also played a role in the siege.